-Performing for audiences is always the best experience.
+Performing improv for an audience is always the best way to learn.
 But improv class is where you hone your skills.
 And over the course of your career, you will spend many hours in improv class.

 Obviously, you want to get the most out of every learning opportunity.
 This means value not only for your money but also for your time spent working in class.
 If you’re in a large group, you may only work a few scenes each session, and be watching others the rest of the time.